A Torelli Theorem for Higher-Dimensional Function Fields: Introduction

 \section{Introduction}

 The classical \emph{Torelli Theorem}, in its cohomological form, can be stated as follows:

 \begin{theorem*} Let $X$ be a smooth compact complex curve.
-Then the isomorphism type of $X$ is determined by the singular cohomology group $\H^1(X,\Z)$, endowed with its canonical polarized Hodge structure. \end{theorem*}
+Then the isomorphism type of $X$ is determined by the singular cohomology group $\HH^1(X,\Zbb)$, endowed with its canonical polarized Hodge structure. \end{theorem*}

 In this paper, we develop and prove a higher-dimensional \emph{birational} variant of this theorem.
-As expected, one must include not only $\H^1$ (with its \emph{mixed} Hodge structure) in this higher-dimensional context, but also some additional \emph{non-abelian data}.
-It turns out that the ``two-step nilpotent'' information, encoded as the kernel of the cup-product, provides sufficient non-abelian information in this setting.
-Also, as discussed below, our result works even with \emph{rational coefficients}, in contrast to the classical Torelli theorem mentioned above.
-Finally, in addition to a result in the Hodge-theoretic context, which is directly analogous to the classical Torelli theorem, we also prove a Galois-equivariant analogue of our main result in the context of $\ell$-adic cohomology.
+As expected, one must include not only $\HH^1$ (with its \emph{mixed} Hodge structure), but some additional \emph{non-abelian data} as well.
+It turns out that the ``two-step nilpotent'' information, encoded as the kernel of the cup-product, provides sufficient non-abelian data in this setting.
+Also, our result works even with \emph{rational coefficients}, in contrast to the classical Torelli theorem mentioned above.